RubinTry/NBUI/README.md

 # NBUI
 [中文文档](./README_CN.md)

-NBUI，As the name suggests, This is a fantastic UI component library , it contains some UI components that are not easily found in other UI libraries
+NBUI，As the name suggests, This is a fantastic UI view library , it contains some UI components that are not easily found in other UI libraries

 ## Introduction